Kansas’ Pompeo could swing Senate race, but will he run?

 For Kobach’s GOP detractors, Pompeo would solve their perceived problems.
 His entry would likely clear most of the Republican field, and GOP leaders believe Pompeo would have no trouble winning in November 2020, making it easier for Republicans to retain their Senate majority.

-And WDAF-TV reports that Kansas’ other senator, Republican Jerry Moran, told reporters Wednesday at a Kansas City-area event that he doesn’t know Pompeo’s current thinking, “but I wouldn’t be surprised if he entered that race.”

-Fellow Republicans concede that Pompeo, a former congressman and CIA director, has reasons not to run, including the prestige that comes with being the nation’s top diplomat.
+During an interview Friday with Kansas City radio’s KCMO, Pompeo said he’s been “unambiguous” about his plans to remain on as the nation’s top diplomat.
+And some fellow Republicans concede that Pompeo, a former congressman and CIA director, has reasons not to run, including the prestige that comes with being the nation’s top diplomat.
 He’s currently dealing with weighty issues such as new sanctions on Iran from the Trump administration, a tariff war with China and questions about whether hopes for nuclear talks with North Korea are fading.

-“I think he can’t say that he’s wanting to run for Senate now,” said Tim Shallenburger, a former two-term state treasurer and Kansas Republican Party chairman.
-“He’s got to wait, and I think he can afford to wait.”
+“I think he likes his job,” said Brent Lehner, a 54-year-old property manager from Wichita who also came to see the speech.
+“I think he feels a sense of duty to the position.”

+Pompeo used Friday’s lecture to promote a pet project.
+Pompeo has frequently lamented the expansion of human rights to include what he and many conservatives believe are issues that fall outside what should be considered “God-given.”
+Critics, including many in the human rights community, fear he intends to stop the U.S. from promoting certain rights abroad, including gay and abortion rights, among others.

+“This is an imperfect analogy, but the 13th ice cream cone isn’t as good as the first one was,” he said.

+Audience members didn’t ask Pompeo about the Senate race in the question-and-answer session after his 18-minute address.
+Much of the interest him running comes angst within the GOP over Kobach’s candidacy.

 Kobach, who served as Kansas’ secretary of state but first built his national profile on immigration issues, has argued that as a Senate nominee, he’d benefit from the higher turnout that normally comes with a presidential election year and a greater focus on issues such as immigration.
-Some local Republican leaders agree and feel less anxious about Kobach possibly winning the nomination.

 Other GOP candidates include Kansas Senate President Susan Wagle, Dave Lindstrom, a Kansas City-area businessman and former Kansas City Chiefs player, and Bryan Pruitt, a conservative gay commentator.
 Also, Marshall has been flirting with running for months, and other potential Republican candidates include Alan Cobb, president and CEO of the Kansas Chamber of Commerce, and Matt Schlapp, the American Conservative Union’s president.